African American Studies Courses

 Concepts of Race and Racism

+Analysis of American social structure, demographic and institutional trends over time related to race and the description of racism.
 This course offers a critical introduction to the conditions of possibility for modern racial thinking, with particular emphasis on racial slavery and anti-blackness.
 We will begin with the working assumption that slavery is at the root of the problem of race and racism.
 In order to excavate this assumption, we will survey debates on 1) the origin and history of race and racism (from the Ancients to the early moderns); 2) the deployment of categories in contested proximity to race (from class to gender); and 3) the development of different conceptual paradigms (from double consciousness to political ontology) to parse the relationship between race and the world.
-Instead of resolving these debates, our problem-based approach will emphasize that texts are intellectual and political acts whose scope and framing bear on present problematics.
+Instead of resolving these debates, our problem-based approach will emphasize how the scope and framing of texts bear on present problematics.
 In doing so, we will learn to mobilize our readings as theoretical and historical tools in interpreting the contemporary and interrogating our responsibility toward the themes of the class.

 AAST